Aidan-McNay/fast-robots-docs/docs/lab12.rst

 Full System
 --------------------------------------------------------------------------

-With the above code, my robot was successfully able to navigate to or close to all waypoints in one continuous run.
+With the above code, my robot was successfully able to navigate to or close to all waypoints in one continuous run using a closed-loop complete Bayes filter.
 Two demonstrations are shown below; the first was slightly off in the beginning (but recovered by being able to localize), and the superior second run was very accurate, but required some manual adjustment when the wheels ended up rubbing against the side of the arena.
-I also updated the second run to show the predictions being mapped simultaneously, as well as localizing at the final point.
+I also updated the second run to show the predictions being mapped simultaneously in a screen recording, as well as localizing at the final point.

 Run 1
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""